pexip/os-bind9/doc/dnssec-guide/validation.rst

 the top-level domains have been signed, including all the largest ones.
 Unless you have a particular need to manage keys yourself, it is best to use the BIND defaults and let the software manage the root key.

-.. [#bind_keys]
-   BIND technically includes two copies of the root key: one is in ``bind.keys.h`` and is built into the executable, and one is in ``bind.keys`` as a :any:`trust-anchors` statement.
-The two copies of the key are identical.

 .. [#root_zone_key_update]
    The root zone was signed in July 2010 and, as at the time of this writing